Legislative assembly: Legislative assemblies outside the Commonwealth

-The legislatures of the States of Brazil are called "legislative assembly", as are the legislatures of the two insular autonomous regions of Portugal, Azores (the Legislative Assembly of the Azores) and Madeira (the Legislative Assembly of Madeira).
+The legislatures of the States of Brazil are called "legislative assembly", as are the legislatures of the two insular autonomous regions of Portugal, Azores (the Legislative Assembly of the Azores) and Madeira (the Legislative Assembly of Madeira), and the regional councils of three Italian regions (Emilia-Romagna, Marche and Umbria).
 In Mexico, the legislative branch of government of Mexico City is the Legislative Assembly of Mexico City.

 The Legislative Assembly of Macau is the organ of the legislative branch of the Macau Special Administrative Region.